himudigonda/Gboard-New-UI/README.md

 ## Notes
  > Silk UI is enabled only if you are on A12 B1 or above.
  >
+ > Monet is enabled if you flash Kdrag0n's android 12 extension!
+ >
  > If not only the google branding on the spacebar will be enabled and not the ui
  >
  > If you are on A12 and it doesn't work, update Gboard to beta and flash again.